xshinhe/PSiNad/docs/installation.md

 > sudo swapoff /swapfile # don't forget to close swap file
 > ```

-kids requires the MKL and MPI libraries (Intel's oneAPI is recommended), which need to be manually configured in the CMakeLists.txt file.
+psnd requires the MKL and MPI libraries (Intel's oneAPI is recommended), which need to be manually configured in the CMakeLists.txt file.
 ```cmake
 # for example
 set(CUSTOMIZED_MKL_DIR "/opt/intel/oneapi/mkl/latest/")